ashimmin/old-site/_posts/2019-02-06-Lawllipop.md

 **1,051,031** new legal permanent residents moved to U.S in 2015.

 Many of these immigrants didn’t know a lot of important information about laws or customs unique to that region before moving to it.
-My team of 5 others found that alarming and serious.
+My group found that alarming and serious.
 There was an opportunity to assist travelers in a way that wasn't stale or unengaging.

 My team and I asked 31 international students, families, and recent visa applicants about how they felt about the information they knew prior to moving to the US.